firebase/genkit/docs/plugins/vertex-ai.md

 gigabyte of data you ingest and an hourly charge for the VMs that host your deployed indexes.
 See [Vertex AI pricing](https://cloud.google.com/vertex-ai/pricing#vectorsearch).
 This is likely to be most cost-effective when you are serving high volumes of traffic.
-Be sure to understand that billing implications the service will have on your project before using it.
+Be sure to understand the billing implications the service will have on your project before using it.

 To use Vertex AI Vector Search: